kihwanglee/kotex-oblivoir/README.md

 Introduction
 ------------

-This package contains the oblivoir class, which is a document class based on the memoir class for typesetting Korean documents.
-kotex-oblivoir comes with two sub-packages memhangul-ucs and memhangul-x that provide interfaces between the memoir class and the Korean typesetting packages.
+This package contains the oblivoir class, a document class based on the memoir class for typesetting Korean documents.  kotex-oblivoir comes with two sub-packages memhangul-ucs and memhangul-x that provide interfaces between the memoir class and the Korean typesetting packages.